 - Comments: If building a community is a focus, the number of comments each post got might be a useful metric.

 There may be a few tricks you can find to speed up parts of the process (please, tell me about them in the comments) but eventually you’re going to get to the part that hurts: all this content needs to be read by a real person, ideally one who is familiar with your content strategy.

 The audit itself isn’t particularly painful as much as it tedious.
 Once you get into the rhythm of evaluating your content, it should move fairly quickly – it’s just that there’s so much of it.

 Luckily, you only need maybe 1/3 of your brain for giant chunks of the process.
 Seriously, you can probably watch half of the Criterion Collection during this process.
-Or seasons 1 and 2 of Raven favorite The League, if you’re me.

 5. You’ll need some basic SEO skills

 Or at least someone else you can work with on the issues that inevitably will arise from removing and/or redirecting content.
 At minimum, you’ll need to: